-• Do not jack up the vehicle on an incline or a loose road surface.
-The jack can come out of the jacking point or sink into the ground and this can result in a severe accident.

-• Use only the jack provided with your vehicle.
+- Do not jack up the vehicle on an incline or a loose road surface.
+The jack can come out of the jacking point or sink into the ground and this can result in a severe accident. - Use only the jack provided with your vehicle.
 The jack supplied with the vehicle is designed only for changing a tire.
-Never get under the vehicle while supporting the vehicle with this jack.

-• Always turn the engine off before raising the flat tire off the ground using the jack.
+Never get under the vehicle while supporting the vehicle with this jack. - Always turn the engine off before raising the flat tire off the ground using the jack.
 Never swing or push the vehicle supported with the jack.
-The jack can come out of the jacking point due to a jolt and this can result in a severe accident.
+The jack can come out of the jacking point due to a jolt and this can result in a severe accident. - Do not use oil or grease on the wheel studs or nuts when the spare tire is installed.
+This could cause the nuts to become loose and lead to an accident. - Never place a tire or tire changing tools in the passenger compartment after changing wheels.
+In a sudden stop or collisions, loose equipment could strike occupants and cause injury.
+Store the tire and all tools in the proper place.